PlanQK/planqk-platform-docs/src/docs/getting-started/using-sdk.md

 Further instructions are available [here](quickstart.md#create-your-first-project).
 :::

-The `program.py` file contains a `run` function which is called when the service is executed.
+The `program.py` file contains a `run()` method which is called when the service is executed.
-Copy and paste the code from above into the `run` function and add the following line at the end of the function:
+Copy and paste the code from above into the `run()` method and add the following line at the end of the function:

 ```python
 return ResultResponse(result={"status": "COMPLETED"})